lldikó Tóth is a dancer, choreographer and dance teacher based in Leipzig, Germany.

 In 2005, after graduating from Codarts University in Rotterdam, she received a DAAD scholarship for postgraduate studies and moved to New York City where she performed in the works of Bill Young/Colleen Thomas & Company, Susan Marshall & Company, Kota Yamazaki among others.

-Since its closure in 2015, she has been working as a freelance artist, involved in projects with Heiner Goebbels, Thierry de Mey, Fabrice Mazliah | MAMAZA, Sebastian Matthias, Michael Maurissens and Darko Dragičevic as well as Irina Pauls.
+In 2012, Ildikó returned to Europe and became a member of the Forsythe Company.
+Since its closure in 2015, she has been working as a freelance performing artist, involved in projects with Heiner Goebbels, Thierry de Mey, Fabrice Mazliah | MAMAZA, Sebastian Matthias, Michael Maurissens and Darko Dragičevic, Irina Pauls, Isabel Lewis among others.

 Image: Jubal Battisti